» Index Page

 winners.
 There are about 500,000 unclaimed which are worth a total of £30m.

-Sir Alan Sugar, a businessman, philanthropist and investor, filmed several premium bond and National Savings and Investments products in 2006.
+Sir Alan Sugar, a businessman, philanthropist and investor, filmed several National Savings and Investments products in 2006.
 Sir Alan Sugar is best known as the owner of Amstrad and

 appearing on BBC The Apprentice reality television show and is in the Sunday Times Rich List.
 Sir Alan Sugar donated his fee from the adverts to Great Ormond Street Hospital.